hl2guide/firefox-privacy-guide/README.md

 # 🔥🦊 firefox-privacy-guide

-A guide on using **Mozilla Firefox** as private internet browser on desktop PCs.
+A guide on using **Mozilla Firefox** as a private internet browser on desktop PCs.

 👷 Under construction, please wait for first version. 🛑